GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 The GeoMAD is calculated over annual time periods on Earth observations from a single sensor by default (such as the annual time series of Landsat 8 observations); however, it is applicable to multi-sensor time series of any length that computing resources can support.

 For the purposes of the default DEA product, GeoMADs are computed per calendar year and per sensor (Landsat 5, Landsat 7, Landsat 8, and Landsat 9) from terrain-illumination-corrected surface reflectance data (Analysis Ready Data).
-They each use the annual geometric media of their own dataset.

 Note that the constituent pixels in the GeoMAD pixel composite mosaics are synthetic.
 This means that the pixels have not been physically observed by the satellite; rather, they are the computed high-dimensional medians of a time series of pixels.